 Navigating the Canadian immigration system can be a bit tedious, with a copious amount of forms and documents to complete and strict submission dates, we wouldn’t blame you if you felt apathetic about getting started on your application.
 But that's what we’re here for.
 At Canadian Visa, we take the stress and hassle out of planning to relocate abroad.
 Our accredited RCICs (Regulated Canadian Immigration Consultants) are ready to evaluate your eligibility, review all documentation and submit all documentation on your behalf.
 Using an RCIC not only gives you the best possible chance of receiving an ITA but will make the entire process simple and stress-free.

+Let us help you start a new life in Canada.
 We handle the paperwork while you take it easy.
 All you have to do is complete our online eligibility form and we’ll take care of the rest.
 It's just that simple.